ohenekwabena/age-calculator/README.md

 ## Acknowledgments

 Josh Comeau!
 What a mental motivation this guy is!.I recommend his news letters and courses.
 He is really great.

+And finally a big thank you to frontend Mentor for the design and assist!